 Writers have this thing about rejection.
 It seems edgy or romantic somehow to count rejection notices, to clutch them to your breast like the beads of a diabolical rosary with the power to damn or redeem your creative power for eternity.

 That’s an awful lot of malign intent to ascribe to an agent who might simply have too many titles like yours on the plate right now.
-Not accepting your book might be rejection, but it’s probably a lack of acceptance.
+Not accepting your book might be rejection, but it’s probably a lack of a fit with their needs.

 Not word games.
 Just business.